PBx0N/AnalysePotentialSkinCancerTreatment/README.md

 # AnalysePotentialSkinCancerTreatment

-This Python script will analyse the csv data sources by reading the files from data Folder.
+This Python script will analyse the csv data sources by reading the files from data folder.

 It will then analyses the data and create the following:
   - summary statistics